MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Improving the resolution rate for the top resolution-rate topics in red has the greatest impact on improving the overall resolution rate.

 To see additional information about each topic, select the Detail link to display the Topic details dashboard.
 For more information, see [Topic details dashboard](analytics-topic-details.md).

-## Average CSAT score chart

-The Customer satisfaction chart provides a graphical view of the average of customer satisfaction (CSAT) scores for sessions in which customers respond to an end-of-session request to take the survey.
-The CSAT survey asks customers to rate their experience on a scale of "terrible" to "excellent," where "terrible" is given a value of 1 and "excellent" is given a value of 5.

-## CSAT survey response rate chart

-The Survey response rate chart shows the number of CSAT surveys that were presented and the percentage of surveys that were completed.

 ## Session outcomes over time chart